Our Years of Service

-In the early 2000’s, SNN began expanding into after school sites and created daylong programs to serve summer camps.
-In addition to the journalistic centerpiece, all programming featured workshops, trips, guest lectures and other learning experiences designed to raise the awareness of youth – most with limited perspective beyond their neighborhood – of their potential and possibilities.
+In the early 2000s, SNN began expanding into after school sites and created daylong programs to serve summer camps.
+In addition to the journalistic centerpiece, all programming featured workshops, trips, guest lectures, and other learning experiences designed to raise the awareness of youth – most with a limited perspective beyond their neighborhood – of their potential and possibilities.

 A foundation of this program was teaching principles of positive attitude and ethical behavior.
-The principles were recited before every class started, and taught with basic structures of behavior, such as decorum, dress, speech, eye contact and handshaking.
-By teaching the fundamentals, Bill and his staff made a huge impact on thousands of youth – which for many was transformative.
-A former student, now president of a construction company states, “Bill Tingling represented the father figure I was lacking.
+The principles were recited before every class started, and illustrated with basic structures of expression, such as etiquette, dress, speech, eye contact, and handshaking.
+By teaching the fundamentals, Bill and his staff made a significant impact on thousands of youth – which for many, was transformative.
+A former student, now president of a construction company, states, “Bill Tingling represented the father figure I was lacking.
 He was a role model, someone whose trust, reason, and firm leadership provided me with careful constructive guidance.”